Generic Name: peginterferon alfa-2b (peg-IN-ter-FEER-on AL-fa)

-- PEG-Intron may cause mental or mood problems.
+- PEG-Intron may cause new or worsening mental or mood problems.
 The risk may be greater if you have a history of mental or mood problems, or suicidal thoughts or actions.
 Contact your doctor at once if you develop new or worsened depression; aggressive, restless, or irritable behavior; thoughts of hurting another person; or any unusual change in mood or behavior.
 Contact your doctor at once if you experience suicidal thoughts or actions.
 Your doctor will monitor you during treatment and for 6 months after your last dose.

 - If you are able to become pregnant, you should use effective birth control while taking PEG-Intron.
 Check with your doctor if you have questions about using birth control.

 - Tell your doctor or dentist that you take PEG-Intron before you receive any medical or dental care, emergency care, or surgery.

 - Lab tests, such as virus levels; eye exams; blood counts; heart, liver, kidney, thyroid, and lung function tests; and blood glucose levels may be performed while you use PEG-Intron.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use PEG-Intron with caution in the ELDERLY; they may be more sensitive to its effects, especially heart, lung, stomach or bowel problems; mental or mood problems; and flu-like symptoms.